philippecarlo/pyldes_kbo/Conformance Testing/TressSpec/TreeSpecConformancePoints.md

  - [🟨 Should](#the-tree-specification-should-)
  - [🟩 Optional](#the-tree-specification-optional-)

-The conformance test needs to be executed on the all supporting fragment methods:

- - [ ] Geo-based fragment
- - [ ] Substring fragment
- - [ ] Time-based fragment
- - [ ] Pagination fragment

 # [1.
 The Tree Specification](https://treecg.github.io/specification/#introduction) [Must🟥]

 > When the MUST situation is applied, the system MUST follow the recommendations.
 Otherwise, the system fails the SPEC.